- Phone:

 Selected Courses:

-- R384 Religion, Ethics, and Health
+- IU School of Liberal Arts, R384 - Religion, Ethics, and Health

-- R393 Comparative Religious Ethics
+- IU School of Liberal Arts, R393 - Comparative Religious Ethics

 Selected Guest Lectures:

-- "A New HIP Public?: Urban Congregations and the Healthy Indiana Plan," American Academy of Religion
+- "A New HIP Public?: Urban Congregations and the Healthy Indiana Plan", American Academy of Religion

-- "What Type of Healthcare System Should the United States Adopt?," Institute of Freedom and Community, St. Olaf College
+- "What Type of Healthcare System Should the United States Adopt?", Institute of Freedom and Community, St. Olaf College

-- "“Mission Integrity Matters: A Consistent Approach on Catholic Health Care Values and Public Mandates,” Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics, Harvard Law School
+- "Mission Integrity Matters: A Consistent Approach on Catholic Health Care Values and Public Mandates”, Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics, Harvard Law School

-- "Obamacare and American Values," John C. Danforth Center on Religion and Politics, Washington University
+- "Obamacare and American Values", John C. Danforth Center on Religion and Politics, Washington University

-- "Possibilities and Limits of Charity Care," Catholic Health Assembly
+- "Possibilities and Limits of Charity Care", Catholic Health Assembly

 Research: